1033 Jordan Valley earthquake: Jericho

 Hisham's Palace in Jericho was destroyed; it was previously thought that the palace was destroyed during the AD 749 earthquake, but the relatively low intensity (VII) suggest it was not the responsible earthquake.
 Academic studies noted fracture alignments on the ruin floor.
 Evidence of column and wall failures were present.
 Geological faulting was also found in the excavated area; the ruins displayed up to 10 cm of left-lateral faulting.
 Human remains discovered beneath the rubble of a collapsed arch were possibly caused by the earthquake.
 The Modified Mercalli intensity at the palace was assigned IX–X. It is possible that the palace site was abandoned after the earthquake and reoccupied sometime later.

 Tsunami

 A tsunami struck the coastal city of Acre.
-It was reported that the city port became dry for an hour, and a large wave arrived.
+It was reported that the city port became dry for an hour, and a large wave arrived, partially destroying it.
 Waves were also reported along the coast of Lebanon.
-Greek seismologist Nicholas Ambraseys reported that the tsunami caused no damage or casualties, but this is thought to be a confusion with the 1068 earthquake.
-Destruction was reported in Acre due to the tsunami.
-People who scoured the exposed seafloor drowned when the waves arrived.
-Additional shocks in April or May 1035 AD caused further damage and might be associated with tsunamis.
+Greek seismologist Nicholas Ambraseys reported that the tsunami caused no damage or casualties inland, but this information is thought to be in confusion with another earthquake in 1068.
+The only tsunami casualties were those who scoured the exposed seafloor and drowned when it arrived.
+Additional shocks in April or May 1035 caused further damage and might be associated with tsunamis.